 7. Out of all the muscles in your body, the muscles that control your eyes are the most active.

 8. Some people are born with two differently coloured eyes (the iris).
 This condition is called 'heterochromia'.

 9. Colour blindness affects approximately one in 12 men (8%) and one in 200 women in the world.

 10. Infants cannot produce tears.
-They may make quite a loud crying sound, but tears don’t start flowing until they are over a month old.
+They may make quite a bit of noise while crying, but the tears don’t actually start flowing until they are over a month old.